kotenevmatvei/attachment-style/README.md

 ## Website in pure Python!

+Interactive attachment style quiz with a global insights dashboard and downloadable PDF reports.

 Current deployment (in active development) at: https://attachment-style.fly.dev/

-This app is inspired by a book on adult attachment styles I read last summer.
-I disliked all of the quizes I could find on the internet both content and implementation wise.
-So I decided to code my own.

 Distinguishing features:
 - a pdf with all the questions and answers is generated at the end ready for download